FabianGermany/FaceRecognitionRobot/README.md

 # FaceRecognitionRobot
 This university project features face detection, face recognition and face analysis including emotion detection for a robot, but can also be used locally on a computer.
 It also features a Text-to-Speech output.
+Furthermore it features multiple face detection.

 ![preview](information/preview.png)